geojeff/busser/README.md

 This is designed to take multiple targets in comma-delimited format, but for now one app at a time works.

-* actions -- Use a combination of build, save, and run, comma-delimited.
+* actions -- Use a combination of build, save, and run, comma-delimited, blank-delimited, or even all jambed up, as buildsaverun.

 Power users will want command line-only functionality, something like:

     node bin/busser.js --appTargets=myapp-dev --actions=build,run

-Something like this was working before the addition of the prompt module, so it can be restored, perhaps along with use of the prompt-override facility, per prompt docs.
+Because this is command line input, when providing multiples for either argument, use comma-delimited style with no blanks, certainly for appTargets, with no blanks, or use quotes, e.g. --appTargets="myapp-dev, myapp-prod" or --actions=build,save,run.
+You can also use compound words for actions, e.g. --actions=buildsaverun.
+For actions, the order of input doesn't matter -- build will always be first, then save, if required, then run.

-If you run with on the build action, you should see a report to the console.
+You should see a colorized report to the console after executing.

-Same for build and save.

 For build, save, run, you will see the same output, finishing with a message that the server is now running on localhost, port 8000.
 In that event, visit